What was I missing?

 There were 3 main changes in my life that needed to occur.

 In regards to my time, wholehearted commitment requires more than just 5 minutes at night.
 God did not want to be a passing thought as I drifted off to sleep.
 I began to learn that He wanted time first thing in the morning.
 This was a challenge because I was not a morning person.
 I argued a bit over this one but eventually gave in and I’ve never looked back.
 This was a HUGE turning point in my faith and personal demeanor.
 I literally changed from the inside out as I submitted to this.
 Here is another post reflecting more about that time in my life and how it is possible to inwardly change.Little effort will bring little satisfaction in our faith.
-Wholehearted commitment leads to… Click To Tweet
+Wholehearted commitment leads to abundant life in Christ.
+Click To Tweet

 Putting aside devotionals, as well as other books about Christianity, while picking up my Bible was a necessity if I wanted the abundant fruit displayed in my life.
 Too often I would read books ABOUT the Bible while neglecting the Word itself.
 My priorities needed to change fast!
 There is a time for other books but never at the expense of time needed in God’s Word.